Review | This photographer transcends his medium — by turning day into night and past into present

 Contemplating this, Bey wanted to find a way to tear open the envelope of time inside which photographs are usually sealed.
 He first went to Birmingham in 2005 and, over several years, made return trips, conducting research and speaking to residents in a sustained effort to understand the long aftermath of that traumatic time.

-He then made 16 diptychs — 32 portraits, In each diptych he paired local children, who were the same age as the children killed in 1963, with adults 50 years older.
+He then made 16 diptychs — 32 portraits.
+In each diptych he paired local children, who were the same age as the children killed in 1963, with adults 50 years older.
 The resulting works are at once modest and poignant, rooted in time and place, but also deliberately open to other times, other lives, other possibilities.
 They touch on something dreadful, but they offer an alternative to photography’s tendency toward macabre prurience.

 They are still just photographs of course.
 But take a moment or two to contemplate the unique mode of commemoration these images enact — emphasizing who isn’t there, honoring those who are — and you soon perceive how an artist, in transcending the limitations of a medium, can also transcend art itself.